 - ½ cup unsalted and chilled butter cubes

 - Preheat the oven to 400F/200C.
-Line a baking sheet with parchment paper and keep aside.
+Line a baking sheet with parchment paper and keep it aside.

-- In a small bowl, beat the egg with vanilla and milk.
-Take three tablespoons from the mixture and keep aside to use it later in brushing the scones.
+- In a large bowl, beat the egg with vanilla and milk.
+Take three tablespoons from the mixture and keep them aside to use later in brushing the scones.

 - In a large mixing bowl, add the flour, baking powder, salt, and sugar.
 Mix well using a whisk or a wooden spoon.